cagta/mi-visaualization/README.md

 # MI Visualization Coding Challenge

 This web application was written for [mi-code-challenge](https://github.com/door2door-io/mi-code-challenge).
-Don't forget to checkout [live demo](http://demo.cagataytanyildiz.com:3000/).

 ## **Modifications on Simulator**